 Despite China’s tight control on activism, there have still been women’s movements making headlines this year.
 Chinese women adapted the U.S. based #MeToo movement to voice their own experiences and frustration around sexual assault.
 As the hashtag #MeToo was censored from media, women improvised with hashtags to get around the ban while still attracting attention to their cause.
 Often the characters “rice bunny,” pronounced “mi tu,” were used as a work-around.
-Currently there is not a clear legal definition of sexual harassment in China, nor is there a law that specifically prohibits sexual harassment.
+Currently, there is not a clear legal definition of sexual harassment in China, nor is there a law that specifically prohibits sexual harassment.

 What do women in China think?
 We asked, “What do you see as the biggest obstacle for women in your country’s workforce?”

 “I think the biggest obstacle for women in China’s workforce is marriage and family status.
 Human Resources would most likely decline a candidate with the status of ‘married but has no kids’ and give preference to those with kids.
-On the other hand, managers and colleagues might feel a women with two kids will focus more on family than work.
-So those with more than one kid might be given less opportunity for important projects and promotion.
+On the other hand, managers and colleagues might feel a woman with two kids will focus more on family than work.
+So those with more than one kid might be given less opportunity for important projects and promotions.
 This paradox makes it difficult for women to advance in the workforce.

-China has just abandoned the ‘One Child Policy’ in the last 3 years.
+China has just abandoned the ‘One-Child Policy’ in the last 3 years.
 More and more employers hold the concern that if a woman is hired, she might become pregnant and take maternity leave, which is a burden for the company.
 So they think it is a ‘risk’ to hire women over 30.”